-- Must be either a U.S. citizen, noncitizen national or permanent resident of the U.S.
+- U.S. citizens, noncitizen nationals or permanent resident of the U.S.

-- Must be a 1st or 2nd year student in the Ph.D. program in one of the participating of the participating departments at Rensselaer: Architecture, Biological Sciences, Biomedical Engineering, Chemical and Biological Engineering, and Chemistry and Chemical Biology.
+- 1st, 2nd or 3rd year students in the Ph.D. program in one of the participating of the participating departments at Rensselaer: Architecture, Biological Sciences, Biomedical Engineering, Chemical and Biological Engineering, Chemistry and Chemical Biology

-- Must have, or select an advisor that is a member of the Training Program faculty.
+- Students that have selected an advisor that is a member of the Training Program faculty

-- Applicant must demonstrate a strong interest and research potential in Alzheimer's disease and related dementias.
+- Students that demonstrate a strong interest and research potential in Alzheimer's disease and related dementias

-- Applicant must provide at least two letters of recommendation in support of the fellowship application.
+- Students able to provide two letters of recommendation in support of the fellowship application

 How to Apply